benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

                     -   NoSMConfigurePrograms: (0 or 1) Set to 1 to
                         remove to remove the Set Program Access and Defaults icon on the start menu.
 SK/UK
+                    -   MaxRecentDocs: (no of documents as DWORD) The setting dictates the number of documents to be displayed in Recent Documents.
+SK/UK
             -   Internet Settings
                 -   ProxyServer: Address for a proxy server for the Internet API